 - School support dogs – are used in schools to provide emotional support, companionship or well-being support.
 They are often known as therapy, emotional support or companion dogs.
 For the purpose of these guidelines, any dog in a school used to support student wellbeing (other than accredited assistance dogs) will be referred to as school support dogs.

-Details about these four situations where the Principal may grant permission for a dog to be in a school can be accessed in the School support dog guidelines.
+Details about these four situations where the Principal may grant permission for a dog to be in a school can be downloaded by selecting the following link: School support dog guidelines.

 It should be noted that dogs are not considered suitable animals for being housed at a school.